elvisfinol/blog/content/posts/aws-solutions-architect-assignment-for-the-loop.md

 +++
 author = "Elvis Finol"
 date = 2021-09-05T22:00:00Z
-draft = true
-tags = []
-title = "AWS Solutions Architect - Assignment for the loop!"
+tags = ["Cloud Formation", "AWS"] title = "AWS Solutions Architect - Assignment for the loop!"

 +++
 In May, I was in a process interview in AWS for the role of Solutions Architects.
 Sadly, I did not pass successfully the loop, however I got a really good feedback about my assignment.
-I won't upload the Cloud Formation fixed template for obvious reasons, however is not complicated assignment, go and check ACL, SG or how health checks is configured on the ELB.
-This excessive is easy, so you can be creative. **Imagine that this is for a customer, so effort yourself.**
+I won't upload the Cloud Formation fixed template for obvious reasons.
+However, is NOT complicated assignment, go and check ACL, SG or how health checks is configured on the ELB.
+This excessive is easy, so you can be creative. **Imagine that this is for a customer, so effort yourself.** If you have any question, email me.

 > Good Luck and do your best!